Unfortunately, your question is not complete so I will have to guess as to your question.

 Regardless of criminal charges, the injured party, or in the case of a...Read more »

 I was going across the stopwalk towards the otherside of the street and a woman ran a red light and hits me and a friend, but her insurance will only pay $10,000 for my surgery which was a little over $50,000.
 Am I liable to sure her for the rest of the money?

 Since you were in a crosswalk and the driver who hit you had run a red light, you do have legal recourse.
 Because insurance companies have a profit-motive, they often will "low-ball" a claim.
 You do not have to accept an unreasonably low settlement offer.
-Be proactive in getting all of the medical...Read more »
+Be proactive in getting all of...Read more »

 A health care provider is negligent if he or she failed to exercise the degree of care, skill and learning expected by another professional having the same training and experience.
 Doctors and hospitals are not liable for every mistake.
 However, like medical advice, with legal advice you can always...Read more »